santi1s/Big-Data/Data-Movement-POD/Data-Factory/Kusto-Queries-for-ADF.md

 ```

 Then you can check which column it falls under.
-If you know which it is you can use
+If you know if you have a pipeline run ID or activity run ID, you can use the associated value:

 ```
 ActivityRuns